 POPSTROKE ANNOUNCEMENTS AGREEMENT WITH GOLF CHANNEL TO BROADCAST POPSTROKE TOUR CHAMPIONSHIP PRESENTED BY TAYLORMADE

-Jupiter, Florida, October 25, 2022 – PopStroke Entertainment Group today announced that GOLF Channel will broadcast an hour-long show featuring the best Moments of the PopStroke Tour Championship (PTC) presented by TaylorMade on December 19, 2022, with an encore presentation on January 4, 2023.
+Jupiter, Florida – PopStroke Entertainment Group today announced that GOLF Channel will broadcast an hour-long show featuring the best Moments of the PopStroke Tour Championship (PTC) presented by TaylorMade on December 19, 2022, with an encore presentation on January 4, 2023.
 The program will also be available on-demand on Peacock following the broadcasts on GOLF Channel.

 The PTC 2022, Hosted at PopStroke Sarasota, Florida, from October 26 to 28, will feature two (2) separate competitions for a combined purse of $125,000.
 The Team Championship will bring together 200 teams (400 players) competing for a $100,000 prize purse, with $20,000 going to the winning team.
 The Stroke Play (individual) Championship brings together 100 of the best putters in the world, competing for a $25,000 prize purse, $5,000 to the winner.